iamjeffx/CSCE-313/README.md

 # CSCE-313
 All code written for my Intro to Systems course.
-This course was taken in Fall 2020 with Professor Sarker Tanzie Ahmed.
+This course was taken in Fall 2020 with Professor Sarker Tanzir Ahmed.